williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Platform Bugs Fixed

+* When editing scopes in the General Settings tab for a single-page app (SPA), leaving the tab unset the selected scopes.
+(OKTA-108562)
 * The HAL links for self-service actions forgot password, reset password, and unlock were being returned for every user whether the action was allowed by policy or not.
 This behavior applied to new orgs as of [2016.45](http://developer.okta.com/docs/platform-release-notes/platform-release-notes2016-45.html#user-api-response-always-contains-hal-links) and is being reversed.
 As of 2016.51, HAL links for these three operations are returned only if the policy for that user indicates the action is available.
 (OKTA-110739)